asusevski/Predictive-Keyboard/README.md

-predictive_keyboard
+Predictive Keyboard
 ==============================

-Keyboard that predicts what you are typing as you type, powered by an LSTM RNN in Keras.
+Keyboard that predicts what you are typing, powered by an LSTM RNN in Keras.

 Project Organization
 ------------